 However, do keep in mind that since the buildup of heat is so detrimental to the life of LEDs, it naturally follows that LED replacement light bulbs for existing LED lamp fixtures would probably last longer in open fixtures like simple track fixtures that allow the air to circulate freely around the light bulb than in enclosed recessed downlights.

 Just like a fluorescent light bulb cannot function without ballast, which provides a starting voltage and limits electrical current to the lamp, LED light fixtures for homes also require a similar electronic power source, called a driver.
-The driver converts line power to the appropriate voltage (typically between 2 and 4 volts DC for high-brightness LEDs) and current (generally 200-1000 milliamps or mA), and may also include dimming and/or color correction controls.
-An LED driver is typically 80-85% efficient.
-Thus, an LED light's efficacy should be discounted by 15-20% to account for the driver.
+The driver converts line power to the appropriate voltage and current, and may also include dimming and/or color correction controls.

 What are OLEDs?